maximedaraize/create-scss-cli/README.md

 ![npm license](https://img.shields.io/npm/l/create-scss-cli?color=%2321bab3)
 ![npm downloads](https://img.shields.io/npm/dt/create-scss-cli)

-A command-line interface for a quick and easy way to structure your scss  ⚡️
+⚡️ A command-line interface for a quick and easy way to organize your scss.

+Generate an scss folder structure anywhere you want in your application.
+Choose what kind of preset you want to use (default, blank, custom).
+Manage your file the same way in every project, and save time doing it.

+#

 ## Documentation